Ghosting and Avoidant Behaviour: Why We Pull Away and 3 Ways to Heal from It

 Learning Assertive Communication is vital if you’re being used in relationships.
 Assertive communication involves firmly expressing your personal boundaries under pressure without being aggressive (Lonczak, 2020).

 Why should we set personal boundaries in relationships?
-Without boundaries, you might find yourself tolerating poor treatment, which can perpetuate a cycle of exploitation and damaged self-esteem.
+Without boundaries, you might find yourself tolerating poor treatment, which can perpetuate a cycle of self-sabotage and damaged self-esteem.

 Here are three steps to use assertive communication in relationships: